F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-import.rst

 |

-Now update your terraform main.tf file with the ouputs of the following two commands:
+Update your Terraform main.tf file with the ouputs of the following two commands:

 ::